Arrow

 use cases

-Urinary tract infections (UTIs) impose significant health and financial burdens, AI allows providers to intervene accordingly
+Urinary tract infections (UTIs) impose significant health and financial burdens, AI allows providers to intervene accordingly.

 Problem